roloffs/gmailsort/README.md

-    If the messages from each domain shall be sorted under their respective labels, just call the command again and add the command-line option `-m` or `--sort-messages`.
+    If the messages from each domain shall be sorted under their respective labels, just call the command again and add the command-line option `--sort-messages`.
 If multiple labels match a domain such as `one/foobar` and `two/foobar`, you can use the destination label command-line option `-d` to restrict the search to be started at a specific label, e.g., `-d two` will only find the second label as single label.